 Extensive discussions of reliability and validity are available in several texts, such as Textbook in Psychiatric Epidemiology (3rd Ed.; M. Tsuang et al. Wiley.
 2011; See chapters 5 and 7).

 What to consider when looking at survey or estimated data:

 It may be useful to have a structure to help guide you when searching.

 When you formulate a research question, consider these elements:

 Note: It is possible that not all of the above elements will be appropriate for your search topic.

 This exercise (PDF) will take you through the process of formulating a search

-What about statistics, and information on using statistics & data?
+What about information on program development & evaluation?

 What about help with academic writing?

 »Graduate Writing Center (UCB Grad Division): help on grant proposals, dissertation writing, and more